nickhonen/Sandbox/README.md

 CSPrep is from a prep course that I took when I wanted to do a bootcamp.
 Was mainly learning javascript fundamentals.

-Webpages are my forray into HTML/CSS as a backend guy.
-Gonna try and build a bunch of webpages and try to improve my design skills along the way.
+Webpages are my forray into HTML/CSS.
+Any webpage I mess around with that isn't big enough for a dedicated folder, or are just the result of a freeCodeCamp module I've done or something go here.